 However, though 89 percent of those surveyed responded that they saw the benefits, 95 percent said they saw drawbacks in areas such as security, privacy, and reliability.

-“Cloud adopters are working to understand the rules of the road and want roadside assistance,” said Milo Speranzo, director strategy and compliance at Avnet Government Solutions.
+“Cloud adopters are working to understand the rules of the road and want roadside assistance,” said Milo Speranzo, director strategy and compliance at Tech Data.
 “To get in the fast lane to real cost savings, cloud adopters need clear migration strategies, appropriate cost models, and to prioritize the most critical cloud-ready apps.”

 The survey found that, on the whole, agencies and organizations were lacking on those migration strategies, with only 46 percent of respondents developing a cost model and 45 percent preparing their workforce for the transition.